hosamof/project-management-tool/README.md

 - Implement Update and Delete for Projects and tasks
 - Advanced search and filtering.
 - User roles and permissions.
-- Real-time updates using WebSockets.
+- use front-end framework: (Vuejs, React...)

 ## License